 There are a number of other relevant policies that govern the work of the Society, its trustees, staff and volunteers including:

 - Whistleblowing policy which encourages staff to report concerns; and

 - HR procedures which covers procedures from recruitment processes to anti-bullying policies.

 All of the Society’s policies have a relevant policy owner assigned and are formally reviewed at least every three years.
 Changes in the landscape are continually monitored and policies are continually reviewed in this regard to ensure they remain effective and appropriate.

-The Society has appointed Designated Safeguarding Officers (DSOs) and relevant members of staff attend regular, relevant training sessions which include updates on regulatory requirements and provide examples of best practice.
-The Society’s safeguarding policy is available to all members of staff and volunteers, over the age of eighteen, employed by the Royal Society or engaged in Royal Society business.
+The Society has appointed Designated Safeguarding Officers (DSOs) and team Safeguarding Champions, and relevant members of staff attend regular, relevant training sessions which include updates on regulatory requirements and provide examples of best practice.
+The Society’s safeguarding policy is available to all members of staff and volunteers employed by the Royal Society or engaged in Royal Society business.

 All new joiners attend an induction session which includes information and training on relevant policies, which include measures to minimise the risk of modern slavery and human trafficking where appropriate.